 Building wealth should be a two-pronged effort; the accumulation of money and the reduction of needless expense.
-After all, you’re far better off spending a portion of your money on something you love, rather than a debt obligation.
-In this article, we will talk about four simple and practical ways you can cut down your mortgage and in doing so, increase your available equity and reduce your debt.
+You’re far better off spending a portion of your money on something you love..
+Rather than a debt obligation.
+Here are four simple ways you can cut down your mortgage.
+In doing so you can increase your available equity and reduce your debt.

 It’s likely that you have a number of debts – credit cards, car loans, overdue phone bills…

 Many of these have to be paid by a certain date… Some require a minimum amount to avoid unpleasant and increasingly aggressive reminder letters.
 And some are automatically paid out of your bank account each month.

 As part of your budgeting process, create an Excel spreadsheet that lists all of your recurring debt payments each month.
 Alongside each column, put the date and the amount to be paid.
 Include your mortgage at the top of the list.
 Now, starting with your most expensive debt..
 Most likely the 19% interest you are paying on your credit card..
 Work out how quickly you can pay off a single obligation by focusing on it.
 Can you double your credit card payment?
 Triple it?

 Once this debt is paid off..
 Transfer the monthly amount you are paying off your credit card to your next most expensive debt, and so forth.
 Once you reach your mortgage… A substantial amount of money will be available to pay down your debt faster.

 Building a property portfolio that can contribute towards debt reduction is one of the most effective ways to pay off your mortgage faster.
 Although some of the steps may seem counterintuitive, the end result can be a self-sustaining investment ecosystem.